How can I know that CASI provides a useful educational experience? How can I be assured of the credibility of the school?

 The second way is to check out the testimonials that grads, students, and guest speakers have provided us.

-The third way is that our Advisory Board and faculty is made up of well known and well respected trainers and behavior professionals.
-They are industry leading, practicing behavior technologists and behaviorologists.
+The third way is that our Advisory Board and faculty are made up of well-known and well-respected trainers and behavior professionals.
+They are industry-leading, practicing behavior technologists and behaviorologists.
 They literally put their name on the line for our quality.
-They know the programs well and stake their reputations on it.
+They know the programs well and stake their reputations on them.

 Fourth, my professional bio is here: www.jamesoheare.com.
 Have a look at my credentials.
 They can all be verified.
 I am a respected behaviorologist and author of many books, many of which have been translated into other languages to be sold throughout the world.
-Search my name at www.dogwise.com.
-You will see many of my currently available books and reviews for them.
-If you have read any of my current books, my work stands on its own and gives an idea of the kind of instruction you will receive.
+Search my name at www.dogwise.com or go to our books page to find my books.
+If you have read any of my current books, my work speaks for itself and gives an idea of the kind of instruction you will receive.

 Fifth, please feel free to email me, James O'Heare, and ask me any questions you might have about the programs.
 I would be pleased to answer them.